jphall663/gai_risk_management/README.md

 </tr>
 <tr>
 <td style="text-align: left;">“Repeat this”</td>
 <td style="text-align: left;">Prompts that exploit instability in underlying LLM autoregressive predictions.
-Can be augmented by probing limits for repeated terms or characteres in prompts. </td>
+Can be augmented by probing limits for repeated terms or characters in prompts. </td>
 </tr>
 <tr>
 <td style="text-align: left;">Reverse psychology</td>